pers2022/cnp/README.md

 **some of the things I am faced with in the UK (many of them also happened before I came to the UK)**
 - letters and packages are intercepted
+- cannot get any proper information, not even some very basic information about my situation.
+Cannot get proper responses anywhere.
 - authorities such as police are not helping.
 Quite the opposite, I have been arrested under absurd circumstances.
 - under extreme surveillance
 - privacy and information are disclosed for fun and for facilitating stalking, harassment and assualts.
+- assaults, it's not mistyped or something else.
 - frequently get drugged or put under various effects with other means.
 - Already sustained quite some damages.
 More than half a year since the last major damage to my respiratory system, still coughing every day.
 Quite sure that my long-term health is still getting damaged subtly almost every day.
-- cannot get any proper information, not even some very basic information about my situation.
-Cannot get proper responses anywhere.

 ---